esp-rs/std-training/book/src/02_0_preparations.md

 * ✅ Call for action.
 * ❗️ Warnings, Details that require special attention.
 * 🔎 Knowledge that dives deeper into a subject, but which you are not required to understand to proceed.
+* 💡 Hints that might help you during the exercises

 > Example note: Notes like this one contain helpful information